 Reprinted from The Design Observer Cooperative.
 A Valentines Day missive by Nancy Sharon Collins:

-Perhaps it is the melancholy mix of emotions approaching another anniversary of my husband’s passing in 2010, but today—just a day after Valentine’s Day—I have been thinking about what it was like to love someone so completely that absolute trust was a given.
+Perhaps it is the melancholy mix of emotions approaching another anniversary of my husband’s passing in 2010.
+Today—just a day after Valentine’s Day—I have been thinking about what it was like to love someone so completely that absolute trust was a given.

 Perhaps I was reminded to search for that memory by a photo taken by a friend, the journalist Robert Fieseler.
 There is a caption in which he uses the word love.
 Yes, this was posted on social media.
 Yes, he described the objects to whom he ascribed the word: his husband—artist Ryan Leitner—their dog Chompers, and their cat.